userdocs/qbittorrent-nox-static/README.md

 systemctl daemon-reload
 ```

-Now you can enable the serice
+Now you can enable the service

 ```bash
 systemctl enable --now qbittorrent.service